FiveElementNinja/Fancy-Rails-Web-Console/README.md

 A userscript that enhances the [Rails Web Console](https://github.com/rails/web-console) so it can be minimized.

-On page load the web console is minimized down to a small button on the bottom right of the screen.
+On page load the web console is minimized down to a small `>>` button on the bottom right of the screen.
 Clicking it brings the console back.
+Clicking the close `x` button on the console will minimize it again instead of removing it from the DOM.

 &nbsp;
 ![GIF demonstrating Fancy Rails Web Console being minimized and restored](https://github.com/FiveElementNinja/Fancy-Rails-Web-Console/blob/7e1b3c2441304246a8c30f0a8f202ac65977f3c3/demo.gif)